Two students look at papers spread over a table. One is writing while the other holds a binder.

 The Master of Public Policy and Administration Scholar-in-Residence program offers to a qualified student a two-year research residency with the Arthur J. Glatfelter Institute for Public Policy and the opportunity to earn a Master's degree in Public Policy and Administration (MPPA).
 It is available to an individual who has earned a Bachelor's degree in a pertinent field, has an interest in public policy/administration, and has demonstrated the ability to conduct reliable and valid research.

-Assuming successful progress in both research assignments and course work, the residency is for a period of 24 months.
+Assuming successful progress in both research assignments and coursework, the residency is for a period of 24 months.
 The goals of the program are 1) to provide the Scholar-in-Residence with the opportunity to advance their education in the field of public policy and administration by attaining and MPPA degree; and 2) to provide the fellow with meaningful research projects that will benefit the York community, the goals of the York College Center for Community Engagement (CCE), and the Scholar-in-Residence’s research portfolio.

-Kristie Houck2023-25 MPPA Scholar-in-Residence
+2023-25 MPPA Scholar-in-Residence

 Kristie Houck graduated from Lebanon Valley College with a B.S. in Psychology.
 She has worked with at-risk youth in the child welfare and juvenile justice systems for over three years at the Youth Advocate Programs (YAP).
 As an advocate, she worked with youths and their families to accomplish goals and connect them to community resources.
 Now, as the Scholar-in-Residence, Kristie will support the work of the York College Urban Collaborative by researching equitable and quality housing in York City.

-The successful candidate will be provided with:
+The successful MPPA Scholar-in-Residence candidate will be provided with:

 The Scholar-in-Residence is responsible for all applicable taxes, must be eligible to work in the U.S., and is not eligible for the College benefits package.